-The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 19 April 2021.
-Review by SMT week beginning 19 April 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
-This review has taken account of the Adult Social Care: COVID Winter Plan 2020- 2021.
-Payments to full time-Shared Lives carers continue at £40 per week and short break and day support Shared Lives carers will continue to receive the amount they ordinarily earn.
+Review by SMT week beginning 5 April 2021 notes that following ongoing work by officers the current position is that the additional payments to Shared Lives carers need to remain in place for a further period.
+This review has taken account of the recently published Adult Social Care: COVID Winter Plan 2020- 2021.

+Payments to full time-Shared Lives carers will continue at £40 per week and short break and day support Shared Lives carers will continue to receive the amount they ordinarily earn.
 Officers are liaising with carers who have returned to work to consider if any additional support needs to be put in place instead of providing this payment.
 For full time carers we are seeking to liaise with them in terms of accessing respite provision if required.
-Payments are also being reviewed as and when people with a learning disability and or are autistic return to re-opened day centres.
-This position continues to remain unchanged but under review as more services re-open in line with the Governments roadmap out of restrictions.
-This decision will continue to be reviewed on a fortnightly basis by the Adult Care Senior Management Team.
+Payments are also being reviewed as and when people with a learning disability and or are autistic return to the day centres.

+The next review of this decision will take place by Adult Care Senior Management Team in the week beginning 19 April 2021.
 Signature and Date: Helen Jones 22/05/2020